MESMER-group/mesmer/doc/source/api.rst

 API reference
 #############

-This page provides an auto-generated summary of mesmers" API.
+This page provides an auto-generated summary of mesmers' API.

 Top-level functions